heroku/base-images/BUILD.md

 +    libc6-dev
 ```

-Once done, run the `bin/build.sh` locally to generate the corresponding `installed-packages*` files.
+Once done, run `bin/build.sh` locally to generate the corresponding `installed-packages*` files.
 Multi-arch base images (heroku-24 and beyond) will produce an `installed-packages-$ARCH.txt` for each architecture, while single architecture images will produce a singular `installed-packages.txt`.

 The `*-build` variants include all the packages from the non-build variant by default.
 This means that if you're adding a package to both, you only need to add them to the non-build variant.
 The example above will add `libc6-dev` to both `heroku-24` and `heroku-24-build`.